daomtthuan/ctu-pc/README.md

 - PHP for language for server side.
 - MySQL MariaDB for Database management.
-- Composer for PHP Package vendors management, etc.
+- Composer for PHP Package vendors management, etc...

 #### Client side